Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 The Davis-Stirling HOA Requirement: What You Must File

-Under AB 1033, the owner who sells the ADU separately must create a common-interest development governed by the Davis-Stirling Act.
-This is not optional.
-The declarant (the original owner) must prepare and record:
+Under AB 1033, separate sale of the ADU requires creation of a common-interest development governed by the Davis-Stirling Act.
+This is mandatory.
+The declarant (the original owner) must prepare and record the following documents:

-• A Declaration of Covenants, Conditions, and Restrictions (CC&Rs) that defines the common area (typically the land under both structures, shared utilities, driveways, and landscaping), the exclusive-use areas (the interior of each unit), and the allocation of common expenses.
+• A Declaration of Covenants, Conditions, and Restrictions that defines common area (typically the land beneath both structures, shared utilities, driveways, landscaping), exclusive-use areas (the interior of each unit), and the allocation of common expenses.

-• A condominium plan or survey map that depicts the legal boundaries of each unit in three dimensions, prepared by a licensed surveyor or civil engineer.
+• A condominium plan or survey map depicting the legal boundaries of each unit in three dimensions, prepared by a licensed surveyor or civil engineer.

 • An HOA operating budget and a reserve study projecting 30-year capital expenditures for roof, foundation, exterior paint, shared systems, and landscaping.
 Civil Code § 5550 requires a reserve study for any HOA, even a two-unit association.